casko97/PufferDrive/README.md

 The `-s` flag sets up a virtual screen at 1280x720 resolution with 24-bit color depth.

+---

+> To force a rebuild, you can delete the cached compiled executable binary using `rm ./visualize`.

+---

 ### Output

-The visualizer will automatically generate a GIF file from the rendered frames.
+The visualizer will automatically generate two videos from the rendered frames.